 How long is EMT School in WI?

 You ought to figure on spending at least two to six months in training in order to become an Emergency Medical Technician in the state of Wisconsin.

-Typically required training hours for Emergency Medical Technician candidates are outlined below.
+Typically required training hours for Emergency Medical Technician candidates in WI are outlined below.

 - Emergency Medical Responder – 40 hours